bootcoder/tipsNtricks/README.md

 ### How to Google Search
 Super high on the list of most important things you will learn here.

+Enter a search term then quickly parse over 4-5 results to narrow down your scope.

+#### DEPENDENCY NOTE:
+The functionality detailed below is no longer supported in Chrome by default. :-( Get this [extension](https://chrome.google.com/webstore/detail/google-search-keyboard-sh/iobmefdldoplhmonnnkchglfdeepnfhd) to restore it. :-)

+#### Search Process:

 See rule number 1.
 Any time you are leaving the keyboard you are losing time.
   - ⌘ + t -- open a new tab
   - Enter search terms.
 The first word of your search should always be the language you are looking for.